Intermodalics/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_pickit_interface.rst

 Some Pickit functions mentioned above have a return value.
 These functions are used in the program in a different way than the other functions.
-See :ref:`kuka-example-picking-program` on how they are typically implemented in a robot program.
+See :ref:`kuka-krc4-example-picking-program` on how they are typically implemented in a robot program.

 Pickit helper functions
 -----------------------

 Following functions don't communicate with a Pickit system but are functions that make your robot program more readable.
 The return value of these functions is a boolean and the status of the return value gets updated after using the Pickit function **Pickit_has_response()** or **Pickit_get_results()**.
-See :ref:`kuka-example-picking-program` on how they are typically implemented in a robot program.
+See :ref:`kuka-krc4-example-picking-program` on how they are typically implemented in a robot program.

 +----------------------------+--------------------------------------------------------------------------------+
 | Function                   | Comment                                                                        |